-odBm sets the reference level to 0dBm (or 107dBuV) by setting the attenuator to On.
-The setting is shown within the upper area of the screen.
+OdBm sets the reference level to 0dBm (or 107dBuV) The setting is shown within the upper area of the screen.

--20dBm sets the reference level to -20dBm (or 87dBuV) by setting the attenuator to Off.
-The setting is shown within the upper area of the screen.
+-20dBm sets the reference level to -20dBm (or 87dBuV) The setting is shown within the upper area of the screen.